yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

     ![The GitHub Repository Security Overview tab.](media/hol-ex1-task2-step1-1.png "GitHub Repository Security Overview")

-2. You should arrive at the `Security & analysis` blade under the `Settings` tab.
+2. You should arrive at the `Code Security & analysis` blade under the `Settings` tab.
 Enable `Dependabot security updates`.

     > **Note**: Enabling the `Dependabot security updates` will also automatically enable `Dependency graph` and `Dependabot alerts`.